In Florida, a common probate scenario occurs when beneficiaries inherit real property comprised of either a residence or vacant land.

 Mrs. Smith subsequently died in 2001 and her will was also probated in New Jersey.
 At the time the Smith's two children, both residents of California, did not open a probate Florida probate court proceeding as they were uncertain what they wanted to do with the Florida property and did not want to incur additional attorney fees and costs.

 Several years pass, the children continue to pay the property taxes and in the current year, one of the children receives an inquiry from an interested party in Florida who would like to buy the land.

 The problem is that while entitled to the property by their mother's will, and vested in the right to ownership, the children don't technically own the land.
 They have no authority to sell the property outright because it was never legally transferred to them in Florida through the Florida probate courts.

 Provided the children are in agreement, this would typically be a straightforward ancillary summary probate or admission of foreign will to record proceeding.

 We would obtain certified copies of the parents death certificates as well as certified copies of certain probate court documents from the probate that occurred in New Jersey for the mother (since she would be the sole owner listed on the property by operation of law).
 We would then prepare court pleadings for the children to sign to open the appropriate proceeding in the court in the Florida county where the land is physically located.

-If you have inherited a primary residence in Florida and would like to discuss your situation as well as our fees for your case, please e-mail us, email@example.com or call toll free, 866-465-8046, or locally within Citrus County, 726-5444, with the specifics and we will discuss your options in greater detail.
+If you have inherited a primary residence in Florida and would like to discuss your situation as well as our fees for your case, please e-mail us, email@example.com or complete the request for a free, flat-fee quote and provide the specifics of your situation so we can discuss your options in greater detail.

 A NOTE REGARDING FORECLOSURE